VISIT OUR ART STORE ▶

 Two-Color Wash

-Once you feel confident with a single-color wash, it's time to try more advanced versions.
+Once confident with a single-color wash, it’s time to try more advanced versions.
 These are great for learning color blending and control.

-Start just like before with your first color, such as purple.
+The artist starts just like before with the first color, such as purple.

 Paint the first line with purple